vvinatzer/pokemon-model-voltorb/README.md

 - Wiring for the 'internals' (The connections between the motor controller, ESP32, Voltage Regulators) is a mess.
 I should not have made the decision to leave one million wires floating and instead just used a breadboard for prototyping.
 I was hoping to compress it into the chassis, but I see that this isn't viable.

 ## Next Steps
+- Stabilize prototype:
-- Rewire internals on breadboard for stability
+  - Rewire internals on breadboard for reliability
   - Build or purchase a larger chassis
+- Validate functionality:
-- Test basic motor control and rolling
+  - Test motor control and rolling
+- Extend features:
-- Restructure firmware for modularity
+  - Refactor firmware for modularity
-- Implement new features (LED lighting, explosion sound)
+  - Add LED lighting and explosion sound effect